ilmax/site/content/posts/import-many-terraform/index.md

 ImportIfNotExists 'module.servicebus.azurerm_servicebus_topic.topics[\"{topic-name}\"]' "{servicebus-resource-id}"
 ```

-To avoid the Terraform error: import requires you to specify two arguments
+To avoid the Terraform error: import requires you to specify two arguments.

 ## Useful resources
 To import a resource you need to find its unique identifier in Azure and this is not always easily doable from the portal so I took advantage of the following tools to make my life simpler